 I had a conversation about this with a co-worker several years ago.
 His assertion was that the Apostles were starry-eyed sycophants whose enthusiasm for Jesus’ teaching explains why they martyred themselves.
 I don’t know about you, but even if I had been one of the 500 witnesses who saw the risen Christ, I can’t say for sure that I wouldn’t back down at the threat of a gruesome death.
 Even Galileo chose survival after being warned by Catholic Church leaders to recant his statements about heliocentrism.
 And he was telling the truth.

 In the comprehensive chronicle of the early Christian Church, Foxe’s Book of Martyrs notes that the time of Christ’s purported resurrection is historically pivotal.
 Right up to the third day after his crucifixion, Christ’s followers gave a dismal showing.
 After Jesus was arrested, ten of the disciples scattered.
 Peter followed at a distance, but when things got prickly, he succumbed to fear and denied Christ.
+Even after seeing the empty tomb and being visited by the risen Jesus (during which he invites “Doubting Thomas” to put his hand into the wounds from his crucifixion), the disciples have apparently given up and gone back to fishing when Jesus shows up again and calls to them from the shore: “Bring some of the fish you have just caught!”
+Jesus calls (John 21:10).
+They sit down for breakfast, during which Jesus reinstates Peter.

-However, after Christ’s resurrection and ascension, the Church exploded in numbers and in its vociferous testimony, even as enemies of the Church embarked on one killing spree after another to silence believers.
+After Christ’s ascension, the Church exploded in numbers and in its vociferous testimony, even as enemies of the Church embarked on one killing spree after another to silence believers.
 The slaughter of Christians accelerated when Nero became the Emperor of Rome in 54 AD.
 One of Nero’s favorite things to do was to wrap Christians in garments covered with pitch, fasten them to poles, and set them on fire to light up his gardens during the evening festivities.
 This practice is thought to be the origin of the term “Roman candle.”
 Alternatively, according to Foxe’s, “he had some sewed up in skins of wild beasts, and then worried by dogs until they expired.”

 But even Nero’s persecution of Christians didn’t compare with what was later inflicted on believers.
 It is estimated that 20,000 were killed under Emperor Diocletian alone.
 Christians were subjected to unimaginable tortures, including being fed to lions in the Colisseum.
 The remarkable thing is that the persecution only hastened the spread of the gospel.
 It is the same today, when as many as 100,000 Christians per year are martyred around the world, according to Christianity Today.